haltu/muuri/README.md

 Define how the items will be laid out.

-  * Type: function or object.
   * Default value: `{fillGaps: false, horizontal: false, alignRight: false, alignBottom: false}`.
+  * Accepted types: function, object.

 Provide an object to configure the default layout algorithm with the following properties: